ivan112058/obsidian-audio-player/README.md

 - Easy to initialize as a callout block
 - Wave visualizer
 - Keeps playing even if you've closed the tab
-- Add bookmarks with formatted comments to your audio files
+- Add timestamp bookmarks with formatted comments to your audio files

 ## Demo